-We may disclose your personal information with your consent, for the purposes for which that information was collected or related purposes which are reasonable to expect, or where compelled by law.
+We may disclose your personal information with your consent, for the purposes for which that information was collected or related or compatible purposes which are reasonable to expect, or where required by law.

-Additionally, in the course of our business, we may disclose your personal information to:
+Like most service providers, in the course of our business we may also disclose your personal information to third parties, including:

 - real estate agents who assist in us in providing services to you;

-- other divisions or organisations within our company group;
+- our related entities, and other divisions or organisations within our company group;

 - joint venture/alliance partners who may wish to communicate with you about their services, products or promotional opportunities which may be of advantage to you, unless you tell us not to;